Frequently Asked Questions

 Are some of the children in the program homeless?

-Though we do not have children living on the streets, we do have some that have been in shelters.
-We also have some foster children.
-Some don't have their own places to live, but stay with relatives.
-Most of our children live in apartments with their moms and siblings.
+Yes, but most of our children live in apartments with their moms and siblings.
 The homeless work of the Helping Hand Rescue Mission is separate, but sometimes our children volunteer to help serve the homeless.

 How long have you guys been working at the Mission?